kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q79
 _Smoking_ causes all of the following _physiological effects_, EXCEPT:

-	A. A shift of the oxygen dissociation curve to the left - F
+	A. A shift of the oxygen dissociation curve to the left
-	B. Impaired wound healing and increased risk of wound breakdown - T
+	B. Impaired wound healing and increased risk of wound breakdown
-	C. Impaired mucociliary function - T
+	C. Impaired mucociliary function
 	D. No change in cardiovascular function when stopped 1 day before surgery
-	E. An increase in pulse rate and mean arterial pressure - T
+	E. An increase in pulse rate and mean arterial pressure

 #### Answer: A. A shift of the oxygen dissociation curve to the left - *FALSE* = D. No change in cardiovascular function when stopped 1 day before surgery - TRUE
-- Sudden cessation in smoking causes a rebound tachycardia and hypertension, which is temporary and mostly resultant from the irritability and depression of cravings.
-Cardiovascular and respiratory function will improve long term and aid in recovery from surgery, anaesthesia and wound healing on stopping smoking.
-Effects are related to the volume and frequency of smoking for individual patients.
+- Sudden cessation in smoking causes a *rebound tachycardia* and *hyPERtension*
+	- temporary - resultant from irritability and depression of cravings
+- Cardiovascular and respiratory function will improve long term and aid in recovery from surgery, anaesthesia and wound healing on stopping smoking
+	- Effects are related to volume and frequency of smoking for individual

-### Q80	- LEARN
+### Q80
 Which of the following phases is correctly matched with its physiological action within the _cardiac ventricular muscle action_ potential graph?

 	A. Phase 0 – resting membrane potential